Guide to whale watching in Tromso (& the most ethical way to do it)

 The trip to Skjervoy takes 3-4 hours, depending on the location of the whales.
 During this time you can relax in the catamaran’s heated indoor lounge areas without missing out on the views as the boat has panoramic floor-to-ceiling windows.
 There’s also a cafe where you can purchase drinks, pastries and soup.

-A woman posing on the outdoor deck of a boat with picturesque Arctic landscapes and colorful sky in the background
+Me posing on the outdoor deck of a boat with picturesque Arctic landscapes and colorful sky in the background.

 After about an hour of sailing, the beautiful colors of twilight started appearing on the horizon.
 The snow-capped mountains against pastel pink skies created such a magical scenery that everyone headed outside on the deck to capture photos of this spectacular setting.